PatrickCarollo/aws-microservice-cicd-iac/README.md

-## Contents Description:
+## Contents Description(May contain deprecated info):
-`Configure.py`: Prerequisite configuration script for launching CICD stack.
+`cicd-deploy-tool.py`: Prerequisite configuration script for launching CICD stack.
 Deploys resource bucket for subsequent Cloudformation Template launch.
 It accepts runtime inputs that are passed into stack creation call as Parameters for cicd-template.yml.